knative/serving/test/test_images/multicontainer/README.md

 This directory contains the images used in the multicontainer e2e test.

-There are three images servingcontainer, sidecarcontainerone and sidecarcontainertwo.
+There are two images servingcontainer and sidecarcontainer.

-All three image contains a simple Go webserver those are listening on port `8881`, `8882`, `8883` respectively.
+Both image contains a simple Go webserver and listens on port `8881`, `8882` respectively.

-Out of three one will be the serving(serves the request) container which expose a service at `/` and other two are sidecar containers
+Out of which one will be the serving(serves the request)container which expose a service at `/` and other will be the sidecar container

-When called, the serving container emits a "Yay!! multi-container works" message by talking to remaining sidecar containers
+When called, the serving container emits a "Yay!! multi-container works" message by talking to sidecar container.

 ## Trying out